danielneil/Shark/doc/README.PLUGINS.md

 **Usage:** check_short_interest.py [-h] [-t TICKER]

-Alarms on the short interest of a specific ASX ticker.
+This plugin checks the short interest for a stock.
+Based on the output, you can decide to set certain warning and critical threshold levels.

 **Optional Arguments**:
   -h, --help            show this help message and exit